-While preparing students to take the Advanced Placement Test in English Language and Composition, this course provides training in literary analysis as well as analytical and persuasive writing.
+While preparing students to take the Advanced Placement Test in English Language and Composition, this course provides training in analysis of literary nonfiction as well as analytical and persuasive writing.
 In addition to practicing essay test-taking techniques, organization and time management, students study the interactions among subject, authorial purpose, audience needs, generic conventions, and the resources of the English language.

 Assignments include a directed narrative, analyses of test questions, analyses of rhetorical strategies, and persuasive essays.
 Students will also practice taking multiple choice tests which mirror those found in the exam.
 This course has been reviewed and approved by the College Board to use the "AP" designation.

 CliffsNotes AP English Language and Composition, 4th Edition - ISBN 9781118128022

 If not in stock locally, compare prices here: ISBN: 9781118128022.